Reactor with Multiple Processes: ASM1/ASM3 with Aeration

 using Plots # Plotting

-And then, the matrix-defined asm is set as default process and the additional aeration process is created:
+Next, the matrix-defined ASM3 is set as default process and the additional aeration process is created:

-@set_process asm = Process("ASM1") # Use the default parameters
+@set_process asm = Process("ASM3") # Use the default parameters

 @named aer = Aeration() # The aeration process

-Then, a mapping between the states S_O2 of the asm and S_O of the aeration is added, to let the program know that they are in fact the same states.
+Then, a mapping between the states S_O2 of the ASM and S_O of the aeration is introduced to let the model know that they are in fact the same states.
 To do so @set_state_mapping is used (alternatively @add_state_mapping is possible, with the only difference that the set- version clears the existing mappings).

 # Set the state mapping to map both to S_O2